Lentils and peas

 Here’s an easy, nourishing soup of red lentils, made creamy with coconut milk and spiced with plenty of ginger.
 It’s a warming bowlful to come home to on a cold day!
 Recipe excerpted with permission from Going Wild in the Kitchen,* by Leslie Cerier, © 2005, Square One Publishers, Inc. Photos by Tracey Eller.

-This salad is inspired by that traditional combination of Le Puy lentils, walnuts, and goat cheese, with crisp arugula and radishes adding a welcome crunch and a peppery kick.
+This arugula salad is inspired by that traditional combination of Le Puy lentils, walnuts, and goat cheese, with crisp radishes adding a welcome crunch and a peppery kick.
 In place of the goat cheese, I use tangy, salty Herbed Cashew Cheese.
 Making the cashew cheese requires some forethought, so if you don’t have any on hand or time to make it, you can omit it or substitute a chopped avocado.
 Reprinted with permission from Food52 Vegan by Gena Hamshaw © 2015, published by Ten Speed Press, an imprint of Penguin Random House LLC.
 Photographs © 2015 by James Ransom. more→

 This curried potato salad is a luscious combination of potatoes, lentils, and tomatoes — an offbeat change-of-pace from the standard varieties, and gets a nice protein boost from the lentils.
 It’s hearty enough to serve as a summer main dish with fresh corn on the cob.
 Add a cold summer soup for a larger meal.
 Photos by Hannah Kaminksy. more→